unadlib/reactant/docs/faq.md

 - `@action` support inheritance and call `super`.
 And if it is a cross-module call to another `@action` decorated function within an `@action` decorated function, it will automatically merge the dispatch updates.
 - Performance optimization
   - Using `@computed` for derived data.
-  - `batch` can be used to optimize rendering performance.
   - `dispatch` and `createState` support Redux action and reducer.
 - Decorators
   - Default injection, no require `@inject` unless binding identifier.